Rachel and Tim reflect on their journey to adopting three children at once.

 Once approved, we started looking for a potential match which was a strange time – excitement every time a group of children looked like a possible match, followed by disappointment that the match didn’t seem appropriate and a growing concern that we were being unrealistic in our expectations.
 After seriously considering a sibling group of two sisters and finding the local authority approach to sharing accurate information casual at best and misleading at worst and deciding that the obvious (yet glossed over) special needs of the oldest sibling were more complex than we felt we could support, we really felt very downhearted that we were, actually, not going to become parents.

 And then one day our social worker sent off our information to the local authority of three children who needed to be placed out of authority and whose details had been passed on to CCS from the adoption register.
-This was before we saw the details on the children but as soon as did, we just knew that there was something about them.
+This was before we saw the details of the children but as soon as did, we just knew that there was something about them.
 We were shortlisted by the Local Authority who had a lot of interest in the children, then we met with their social worker and family finder who were so professional and sensitive in their approach that it made a huge difference to our placement.
 The social worker knew the children extremely well and the family background as well as any social worker in her position.

 The children’s experiences of family life before we met them

-The children are youngest of a full sibling group of 9 children – three in their twenties, three in their teens and our three.
+The children are the youngest of a full sibling group of 9 children – three in their twenties, three in their teens and our three.
 We understand that the house was extremely chaotic with no routines or boundaries in place.
-Our three children are very close and I think that the wider siblings were generally very close but without any adequate adult supervision there were a lot of accidental injuries (particularly to our eldest daughter) and out of control behaviour.
+Our three children are very close and I think that the wider siblings were generally very close but without any adequate adult supervision, there were a lot of accidental injuries (particularly to our eldest daughter) and out of control behaviour.
 Adult supervision was passive and inappropriate.

 We also know that there was sexual abuse in the family and although it is unclear whether our youngest three were abused in any way they were clearly in an environment of blurred sexual boundaries and exposed to inappropriate material and behaviour.
 We also know that although there was food in the house mealtimes were erratic and irregular and that the house was, at times, extremely dirty.
 School attendance was also erratic and not supported and the children were noted to attend in a very grubby and poorly clothed state.
-Money was not particularly short but rent was seldom paid and the money instead used to buy expensive clothes and technology so house moves were frequent.
+Money was not particularly short but the rent was seldom paid and the money was instead used to buy expensive clothes and technology so house moves were frequent.

-We suspect that at times the children had a lot of fun as they were allowed to do exactly as they pleased but this also meant that it was quite frightening for the younger children as boisterous behaviour spilled over into violent behaviour.
+We suspect that at times the children had a lot of fun as they were allowed to do exactly as they pleased but this also meant that it was quite frightening for the younger children as boisterous behaviour spilt over into violent behaviour.
 The older siblings were expected to care for the younger children and they did this in the only way they knew how which was sometimes by very aggressive behaviour.
 Our eldest daughter was very much a mother to her brother and sister and our son was a very frightened little boy bullied by his older brothers who spoke very little when he was placed in care.

 These children made us feel we could be their parents

 As soon as we saw the children we were attracted to them.
-Initially this was on quite a superficial level as they are attractive children with nice names.
+Initially, this was on quite a superficial level as they are attractive children with nice names.
 However, as soon as we started reading more about them we realised that they were bright, full of energy and had interests which we felt we could nurture.
 We felt that we had the energy and the wherewithal to help promote their interests and talents and could hopefully help them reach their undoubted potential.
-We had always been interested in a sibling group – particular of three.
+We had always been interested in a sibling group – a particular of three.
 I am the eldest of three children and my husband is the penultimate of six children who naturally split into groups of three.
 We also read that they were very close and if a family couldn’t be found to adopt them all then they may have had to be split up.
 We really didn’t want that to happen.

-When we watched the DVD of the children, we felt like we were watching a family film – the way they children behaved in general and with one another felt very recognisable.
+When we watched the DVD of the children, we felt like we were watching a family film – the way the children behaved in general and with one another felt very recognisable.
 We found them sweet and funny with bags of personality – and were thoroughly engaged by what we saw.
 Our social worker watched us watching the DVD and commented that there was a lot of chemistry going on!
 The more we found out, the more we felt we could be their parents and that with the right support we could help them come to terms with being adopted and finding out (in time) about the complex nature of their family background.